DravenCat/empoweruAfrica/doc/sprint0/README.md

 # Installation
 prerequisites:

  - Node.js ^12.12.0

 Clone the repository to your machine.

+To install required packages,
 cd into `EmpowerUAfrica` directory, run

 `npm install`

 and

 `npm run client-install`
-to install required packages.

 To run the webapp, use

 `npm run dev`